jcdufour1/compile-lang-2024/README.md

 # Compile Lang 2024
-A statically typed systems programming language with sum types, generics, and defer for safe resource management.
+A statically typed systems programming language with modern language features such as sum types, generics, and defer for safe resource management.

 ## Features
 - :white_check_mark: Sum types with pattern matching